AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 - It looks for `Nargo.toml` at the `--contract` paths specified and updates all `aztec.nr` dependencies to the versions the sandbox expects.
 - It outputs the changes.

-The sandbox must be running for the update command to work.

 :::info